What UM students need to know about academic integrity

 How to avoid inappropriate collaboration

-Depending on the professor, even asking a classmate to proofread a paper may be considered inappropriate collaboration.
-Unless the instructor has specifically stated the project can be worked on in groups, you should assume the assignment is meant to be done individually.
+Depending on the expectations of your instructor, even asking a classmate to proofread a paper may be considered inappropriate collaboration.
+Unless the instructor has specifically stated the project can be worked on collaboratively with others or in groups, you should assume the assignment is meant to be done individually.

 Duplicate submission

-UM considers duplicate submission as, “cheating where a student submits a paper, assignment or test in full or in part, for more than one course without the permission of the course instructor.”
+Duplicate submission is a form of “cheating where a Student submits a paper/assignment/test in full or in part, for more than one course without the permission of the course instructor.”
+(University of Manitoba, 2025).

-The university expects you to do new and original work for each class instead of re-using a previously submitted paper.
-If you are writing similar papers, have overlap between them, or need to build on a point you've made before, you need to first ask your professor, and then cite yourself.
+The university expects you to create new and original work for each class instead of re-using a previously submitted paper or assignment.
+You may notice that you are writing papers with similar topics, that there is a significant overlap between a past and current assignment, or that you want to build on a point you’ve made in a previous course.
+It is important that you first ask your professor if you can reuse work you have already submitted for a grade.
+If permission is granted, you must cite yourself.

-Other terms for duplicate submission include: self-plagiarism, copying yourself.
+Other terms for duplicate submission include: self-plagiarism and copying yourself.

 Examples of duplicate submission

-Examples of duplicate submission include re-submitting text or data without proper citation, re-submitting the same lab or assignment for another class that has been marked and graded or submitting an old paper.
+• re-submitting the same lab or assignment for another class that has been marked and graded

 How to avoid duplicate submission

 Do not re-use old work.
-If you have to, and you've received permission from a professor, you can cite yourself just as you would cite another author, but it should be for the purpose of expanding an idea or building on previous work.
+If you must, and you've received permission from a professor, you can cite yourself just as you would cite another author, but it should be for the purpose of expanding an idea or building on previous work not to cut corners or save time.

-UM defines personation as, “the writing of an assignment, lab, test, or examination for another student, or the unauthorized use of another person’s signature or identification in order to impersonate someone else.
-Personation includes both the personator and the person initiating the personation.”
+Impersonation is defined as “writing an assignment, lab, test, or examination for another Student, or the unauthorized use of another person’s signature or identification in order to impersonate someone else.
+Impersonation includes both the personator and the person initiating the impersonation.”
+(University of Manitoba, 2025).

-Personation is straightforward.
-If you do something in place of another student, or another student does something in place of you, both of you have committed personation.
+Impersonation is straightforward.
+If you do something in place of another student, or another student does something in your place, you both have committed impersonation.

-There is no grey area with personation.
+There is no grey area with impersonation.
 Only do your own work and never pretend to be another student or have someone else pretend to be you.
-Even signing an attendance sheet for someone else counts as personation.
+Even signing an attendance sheet for someone else counts as impersonation.

 Academic fraud

-UM defines academic fraud as, “falsification of data or official documents as well as the falsification of medical or compassionate circumstances/documentation to gain accommodations to complete assignments, tests or examinations."
+Academic fraud is the “falsification of data or official documents as well as the falsification of medical or compassionate circumstances/documentation to gain accommodations to complete assignments, tests, examinations or other evaluations of academic work.”
+(University of Manitoba, 2025).

-Sometimes you don't get the results you were expecting.
-You might be tempted to change data or results slightly, especially if it seems like a minor detail.
-But if everyone changed their results just a bit when it came to their work, how could we trust any research?
-Academic fraud has big implications, not just for you, but for everyone else.
+Sometimes you don't get the results you were expecting in your research.
+You may be tempted to alter your data or results slightly, especially if it appears to be a minor detail.
+But if everyone altered their data and results how could we trust or verify research that comes from UM?

 Examples of academic fraud